Cities are dynamic and stimulating places, but their residents have a much higher rate of mental illness than the rest of the population.

 We are (also) what we breathe

 The data from different disciplines all converge on the identikit of the main "killer": air pollution is linked not only to lung and heart problems that kill millions of people every year, but is associated with anxiety, depression, paranoia and phenomena psychotic.

 It is clear that living in the city does not put us directly and certainly on the path of madness, the researchers specify: mental disorders arise from a complex interplay of genetic predispositions, personal events and environmental factors.
 What is certain is that the risk increases considerably and in proportion to the crowding and pollution of urban areas.

-How this "induction" takes place is still not entirely clear: some studies show that the environment damages us at a neuronal or chemical level, altering the relationship with crucial substances such as serotonin: in the youngest they would prevent its normal production.
+How this "induction" occurs is still not entirely clear: some studies show that the environment damages us at a neuronal or chemical level, altering the relationship with crucial substances such as serotonin: in the youngest they would prevent its normal production.

 The force of nature

 On the contrary, studies show the positive impact of a more natural context: research in this regard is many and extensive.
-In a recent one, scientists have verified how contact with a natural environment reduces the recurrence of obsessive thoughts at the basis of anxiety and depression.
-The same thing for what concerns the walks in natural contexts, which calm the cerebral activity in regions such as the perigenual anterior cingulate court, involved in the regulation of emotions and the main "victim" of many substances among those examined.
+In a recent one, scientists have verified how contact with a natural environment reduces the recurrence of obsessive thoughts underlying anxiety and depression.
+Same thing for what concerns the walks in natural contexts, which calm the brain activity in regions such as the perigenual anterior cingulate court, involved in the regulation of emotions and the main "victim" of many substances among those examined.

 What to do?